 While many of Sinclair’s works explore the difficulties of being Jewish, she often uses her knowledge of antisemitism as a touchstone for examining other prejudices.
 Considered her best work, The Changelings (1955) compares the long history of Jewish oppression with the history of slavery and contemporary discrimination against African Americans in the United States.
 The novel was awarded the 1956 Jewish Book Council of America annual fiction award.
 Regarded as her most important script, Play the Long Moment (1951) reiterates the inner toll of discrimination by exploring the dilemma of an African-American musician torn between passing as white and acknowledging his identity and heritage.

 With the burgeoning interest in ethnic and women’s writing, Sinclair’s work has gained a growing audience.
 Several of her volumes have been reissued in the late 1980s and 1990s by the Jewish Publication Society and by the Feminist Press.

 Jo Sinclair died of cancer on July 4, 1995, in Jenkintown, Pennsylvania.
-She was survived by her companion, Joan Soffer.
+She was survived by her partner, Joan Soffer.

 Sing at My Wake (1951); Wasteland (1946.
 Reprint, 1987).